christinaalfast/CPR-Finder/README.md

 You are now ready to run CPR-Finder.ps1.
 We recommend running the script with a newly created user account with no specific or privileged access rights if you want to locate files with “unprotected” cpr-numbers.
 If your objective is to identify every file with cpr-numbers in them, you can scan using a privileged account which has read access to all your data.

+To scan all fixed drives on localhost run:

+		CPR-Finder.ps1

 To scan all servers in your domain run:

 		CPR-Finder.ps1 -ScanMode ServersOnly